- Ghanzi, Botswana

 Program Cost

-2023 Program Fee: TBD Program fee includes $500 non-refundable deposit, housing, meals, excursions, administrative and instructional costs, cell phone, and on-site orientation.
+*Program Costs may increase for 2026* Program fee includes $500 non-refundable deposit, housing, meals, excursions, administrative and instructional costs, cell phone, and on-site orientation.
 Program fee does not include airfare, books, insurance, and personal expenses.

 Dates: